-PEN conductor: conductor combining the functions of both a protective earthing conductor and a neutral conductor (defined in the IEC 60050-195).
+PEN conductor: conductor combining the functions of both a protective earthing conductor and a neutral conductor (this term is defined in the IEC 60050-195).

 A PEN conductor, like other protective conductors, is not classified as a live part.
 However, a PEN conductor is a current-carrying conductor that is included in the total number of conductors used in an electrical circuit, network or system.